 Ehlo got up reluctantly.
 “You really know how to torture your friends.”
-Although he was complaining, but he went back toward the truck to get more stuffs off it.
+Although he was complaining, he went back toward the truck to get more stuff off it.

 Wallace followed his lead also, not looking at Sam as he was walking by.

 Johnny could see that.
 “What’s with all of you lately?
 You’ve been at odds?”

 Sam shrugged his shoulders.
 “Not sure.
 Maybe something to do with his work?”